joglr/katpis/README.md

     katpis test

 ### katpis fetch
-Fetches any available sample files, given the shortname of any kattis problem.
+Fetches any available sample files, given the shortname of any Kattis problem.

 #### Usage
     katpis fetch <kattis-problem-shortname>